 Cerebral palsy is a general term used to describe a group of chronic neurological disorders that impair muscle control.
-It is usually caused by the faulty development of or damage to the areas of the brain that control motor skills.
-The injuries to the brain are usually sustained before, during, or shortly after birth – sometimes as a result of medical malpractice.
-Specifically, cerebral palsy can be caused by injuries ranging from physical trauma during birth to hypoxia (inadequate oxygen supply to the brain).
+It is usually caused by faulty development or damage in the areas of the brain that control motor skills.
+The injuries to the brain are usually sustained before, during or shortly after birth – sometimes as a result of medical malpractice.
+Specifically, cerebral palsy can be caused by physical trauma during birth, hypoxia or more.

-If your child has cerebral palsy and you feel that it may be a result of medical malpractice, please contact us to speak with a caring and qualified medical malpractice attorney who can help you understand your legal rights.
+If your child has cerebral palsy and you feel that it may be the result of medical malpractice, please contact the Brain Injury Law Center to speak with a caring and qualified medical malpractice attorney who can help you understand your legal rights.

 Medical Malpractice and Cerebral Palsy

-- Failure to detect or correct conditions which cause a shortage of oxygen supply to the baby
+- Failing to detect or correct conditions affecting oxygen supply to the baby

-- Failure to perform a timely C-section when conditions demand it
+- Failing to perform a timely C-section when conditions demand it

-- Failure to diagnose and treat infections in the mother
+- Failing to diagnose and treat infections in the mother

-- Failure to recognize or treat a child’s seizures
+- Failing to recognize or treat a child’s seizures

 Cerebral Palsy Symptoms

-Early signs of cerebral palsy typically appear before three years of age.
+Early signs of cerebral palsy typically appear before age 3.
 Symptoms may change over time, but cerebral palsy does not worsen.
 Some of the common signs of cerebral palsy include: